Nikinayzer/Bar-Scout/README.md

 ## Features

 - Get info about any product by it's barcode (QR codes scan will be added later).
+- Calculate your average nutrition rating based on the scanned products.
 - Full Open Food Facts database.
 - Save product information in the browser's localStorage for offline use
 - Easy to use